Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: GENERAL RELATIVITY AND GRAVITON

 \section{GENERAL\ RELATIVITY\ AND\ GRAVITON}

 The geometric dynamical variables of the present model are the two real and the one complex vectors ($\ell ,n,m,\overline{m}$), which define the lorentzian CR-structure.
-They determine the symmetric tensor (\ref{i10}), which is identified with the Einstein metric.
+They determine the symmetric tensor (\ref{i10}), which will be identified with the Einstein metric.
 But these metrics are not invariant under the tetrad-Weyl symmetry (\ref{i9}) of the LCR-structure.
 Therefore a LCR-structure defines a class of metrics [$g_{\mu \nu }$].
 Two metrics related by a tetrad-Weyl symmetry belong to the same class.

 On the other hand the local $SO(1,3)$ symmetry\cite{CHAND} of this symmetric tensor does not preserve the geodetic and shear free conditions ($\kappa =\sigma =\lambda =\nu =0$)\cite{FLAHE1976} of two null vectors, which are equivalent to the definition (\ref{i5}) of the LCR-structure.
-Therefore it is not a symmetry of the present action.
+Therefore it is not a symmetry of the present fundamental (geometric) LCR-structure.

 The tetrad ($\ell ,n,m,\overline{m}$) may be used to write down other symmetric tensors, but it is the form (\ref{i10}) that makes the lagrangian ( \ref{i4}) of the model metric independent.
 Besides,, this precise metric form permits us to define the flat spacetimes and asymptotically flat spacetimes at null infinity using directly the LCR-structure solutions.